neocet/checkra1n-linux/README.md

 However, it is to be noted that the support for iOS 14 is only available for A9 Devices and below.
 You can go to their [official website](https://checkra.in/) for more information about this jailbreak tool.

 ## Debian
-You can install Checkra1n the through their repository by adding it in to your system with the following commands
+You can install Checkra1n through their repository by adding it in to your system with the following commands
 ```
 echo "deb https://assets.checkra.in/debian /" | sudo tee -a /etc/apt/sources.list
 sudo apt-key adv --fetch-keys https://assets.checkra.in/debian/archive.key